saleen34/jat/SCRIPT.md

 ipn I'm posting naked
 fwb friends with benefits

+Drugs
+This chemical in cannabis is what makes you feel “high” (THC) Marketed as a legal cough suppressant in the late 1800s, this narcotic goes by the street name smack (Heroin) This hallucinogen was recently decriminalized in Oregon, and may be beneficial in treating mental heath issues (Psilocybin) I believe I can fly... well some people think they can on this drug (PCP) This drug is often considered the drug of choice within the rave culture and is also used at clubs, festivals, and house parties (MDMA)
+A dissociative drug used as an anesthetic in veterinary practices (Ketamine)

 Movie Quotes: Name the movie title.
 Bonus for character name You're breaking up with me because I'm too... blonde?
 Elle woods legally blonde Shooter McGavin: You're in big trouble though, pal.
 I eat pieces of shit like you for breakfast!